Manage machine catalogs

 Verify the information on the Summary page and then select Finish.
 Each machine restarts automatically after it is updated.

 To track the progress of the update, locate the catalog in Machine Catalogs to view the inline progress bar and the step-by-step progress graph.
-For a non-persistent catalog, you can track its image update statuses through the Image Update column, including Fully updated, Partially updated, and Pending update.
+For a non-persistent catalog, you can track its image update statuses through the Image Update column, including Fully updated, Partially updated, Pending update, and Preparing image.

 Tip: